Consensys/ethereum-developer-tools-list/README.md

 * [EVMConnector](https://evmconnector.dev) - Create shareable contract dashboards and interact with arbitrary EVM-based blockchain functions, with or without an ABI.
 * [contract-admin](https://github.com/upgreidas/contract-admin) - Minimalistic UI tool for interacting with your smart contracts
 * [Smart Contract GUI](https://smartcontractgui.xyz) - Instant access to read from and write to any smart contract directly (on any EVM chain) by simply uploading the ABI.
 A simple and powerful UX enables rapid execution of smart contract calls locally, on testnets and mainnets.
 It also comes packed with a host of useful tools for integration testing.
+* [Sidekik](https://sidekik.xyz) - Debug, test, and grok smart contracts with a visual UI that lets you interact with local or deployed EVM-based smart contracts.
+Use cases include hot reloading UI for your smart contracts as you code them, easier auditing without writing scripts to hit a function, end-to-end testing your code before deploying it, and more.

+.

 #### Patterns & Best Practices